mosharky/Mos-Mods-2/.github/docs/pages/index.md

-# Welcome to the Mo's 'Mons SMP!
+# Welcome to the Mo's Mods 2 SMP!

 This modpack was designed for a long-term multiplayer survival world, so we've skipped on some mods that could fast-track progress and added mods that encourage building.
 For example, we've skipped on adding the Waystones mod as to encourage everyone to either build closer or to build paths/rails/trains to eachother.